 Hermione knew she was missing something.
 She just couldn't work out what that something was, and she hated that feeling.

-The Tales of Beedle the Bard was a fascinating glimpse into wizarding lore, a rare valuable and an insight into the magical childhood she hadn't lived, but, as far as she could determine, nothing more.
+The Tales of Beedle the Bard was a fascinating glimpse into wizarding lore, a rare valuable and an insight into the magical childhood she hadn't lived; but, as far as she could determine, it was nothing more.
 She couldn't accept that Dumbledore had given it to her simply because he had known she would appreciate it.
 That would have been true of most any book, and all of the other gifts bequeathed by the Headmaster had purpose.

-Her efforts to produce a spell mimicking Scott's infrared senses had fared little better.
+Her efforts to produce a spell mimicking Scott's infrared sense had fared little better.
 She needed more books, especially ones with greater detail to offer on the specific spells she had found.
 She had already admitted to herself that she may have set her sights too high.
 Creating such a unique new spell, one based on a Muggle understanding of wavelengths, might well be beyond her abilities.

 It was a disappointing thought.
-But no matter how eager she was to solve the problem, the infrared spell had to remain a secondary priority.
+However, no matter how eager she was to solve the problem, the infrared spell had to remain a secondary priority.
 The Horcruxes had to be found, above all else.

 "One problem at a time," she mumbled to herself.
-She set aside her copy of The Tales of Beedle the Bard and looked at the other books around her without enthusiasm.
+She set aside her copy of The Tales of Beedle the Bard and looked at the other books surrounding her without enthusiasm.
 They had all failed her.